MahdiNabil/CFD-PC/README.md

 ![Dropwise Condensation Example](http://sites.psu.edu/mtfe/wp-content/uploads/sites/23865/2015/04/DropwiseCond_Sigma_1E-3sm.gif)

-If you use this solver in a project or scholarly work, we ask that you include a citation for [Rattner and Garimella (2014)](http://heattransfer.asmedigitalcollection.asme.org/article.aspx?articleid=1829850).
+If you use this solver in a project or scholarly work, we ask that you include a citation for [Rattner and Garimella (2014)](http://heattransfer.asmedigitalcollection.asme.org/article.aspx?articleid=1829850) and [Nabil and Rattner (2016)](http://www.sciencedirect.com/science/article/pii/S2352711016300309).

 ## Installation
 The current version of the code uses the [OpenFOAM 2.4.0 libraries](http://www.openfoam.org/archive/2.4.0/download/source.php).
 The code has been developed and tested using a source pack installation, but should be compatible with a installation using a package manager (i.e., [for Ubuntu/Debian](http://www.openfoam.org/archive/2.4.0/download/ubuntu.php)).
 Some of the tutorial cases use [swak4Foam](https://openfoamwiki.net/index.php/Contrib/swak4Foam) to initialize fields and set boundary conditions.
 [GNU Octave](https://www.gnu.org/software/octave/) can be used to run validation scripts in the tutorial cases.